 - They could validate data only if tables had primary keys.

-- Even if some tools can validate on primary key, they perform so slow that it’s not possible to use this feature, and furthermore they add double load on source database.
+- Even if some tools can validate on the primary key, they perform so slow that it’s not possible to use this feature, and furthermore, they add double load on the source database.

-The right tool should provide efficient data validation without putting extra load on source database, irrespective of whether the table has primary key or not.
+The right tool should provide efficient data validation without putting extra load on the source database, irrespective of whether the table has a primary key or not.